+$$= e(P, P)^{a{CSP} \sum{i=1}^{n} h(r_i, ID{SD_i})}$$

+$$GSK{PDA} = e(a'0 P, GP{PDA}) = e(P, P)^{a'0 \sum{i=1}^{n} h(r_i, ID{SD_i})}.$$

-$= e(P,P)^{a{CSP}\sum{i=1}^{n}h(r_i,ID{SD_i})} \text{ and the PDA calculates } GSK{PDA} = e(a'0P,GP{PDA}) = e(P,P)^{a'0\sum{i=1}^{n}h(r_i,ID{SD_i})}.$ It is obvious that $GSK{CSP}$ and $GSK{PDA}$ are equal if the shared secret is equal in each side.
+It is obvious that GSK{CSP} and GSK{PDA} are equal if the shared secret is equal in each side.

-4 Security Analysis
+4. Security Analysis

-In this section, some security properties of our scheme are analyzed.
-Our scheme can resist various attacks, such as replay attack, eavesdropping attack, physical attack, man-in-the middle attack, and so on.
+In this section, some security properties of our scheme are analysed.
+Our scheme can resist various attacks, such as replay attack, eavesdropping attack, physical attack, manin-the middle attack, and so on.
 Moreover, the scheme can also be used to track devices.
 The PDA controls and monitors the entire network changes in the authentication process.

 - Replay Attack.
-In our scheme, replay attack is prevented by the selected pseudo-random numbers $r{SD_i}$ and $x_i$ .
-In the device login phase, $r{SD_i}$ and $x_i$ are all selected by the smart device itself.
+In our scheme, replay attack is prevented by the selected pseudo-random numbers r{SDi} and x_i .
+In the device login phase, r{SDi} and x_i are all selected by the smart device itself.
 The information communicated between the PDA and the device is protected by the random numbers.
-In the next authentication round, the device will change the value of $r{SD_i}$ and $x_i$ , so replay attack is prevented. - Eavesdropping.
+In the next authentication round, the device will change the value of r{SDi} and x_i , so replay attack is prevented [27]. - Eavesdropping.
 The identity of the smart device and the secrets are encrypted during communication.
-Public key encryption are used to protect the communication between the device and the CSP.
-So the proposed scheme can resist to eavesdropping. - Physical Attack.
+Public key encryption is used to protect the communication between the device and the CSP.
+So, the proposed scheme can resist to eavesdropping. - Physical Attack.
 The smart device may be stolen by the adversary and all stored information can be exposed to the adversary.
 In this case, the PDA can still accomplish the authentication without the stolen device, since the SS scheme can guarantee the authentication with disable devices in the group.
+The

-The adversary cannot interrupt the authentication operation unless it corrupt all the devices.
+- adversary cannot interrupt the authentication operation unless it corrupts all the devices.
 This is difficult and worthless.
 Note that the PDA is assumed to be well protected.
-Physical attacks to the PDA is not taken into consideration in our scheme. - Man-In-The-Middle Attack.
-Even if the communicated message sent by the device is blocked, the adversary cannot get $x_i$ and private key together owing to the public key encryption technology.
+Physical attacks to the PDA are not taken into consideration in our scheme [28]. - Man-In-The-Middle Attack.
+Even if the communicated message sent by the device is blocked, the adversary cannot get xi and private key together owing to the public key encryption technology.
 The PDA will ask for message from other devices after a period time, and the authentication process can be operated without the blocked message.
-Hence, this attack is prevented by our design. - De-Synchronization Attack.
-Devices' real IDs are hidden and random numbers are used to substitute real IDs in our scheme.
+Hence, this attack is prevented by our design [29]. - De-Synchronization Attack.
+Devices' real IDs are hidden, and random numbers are used to substitute real IDs in our scheme.
 The stored real ID in the device needs no update.
 If the information between the CSP and devices is not synchronized, the authentication operation will not succeed.
-Hence, smart devices in IoT are prevented from de-synchronization attack according to our design.
+Hence, smart devices in IoT are prevented from desynchronization attack according to our design.

-5 Performance Analysis
+5. Performance Analysis

-In this section, the performance of the proposed scheme is analyzed and simulated compared with b-SPECS scheme[8].
+In this section, the performance of the proposed scheme is analysed and simulated compared with b-SPECS scheme [8].
 Simulation result shows that our scheme is more lightweight and practical.

 According to the design of the group devices authentication scheme, each device receives messages from the CSP and sends messages to the PDA.
 After receiving these messages, the devices perform necessary operations including addition, pairing computation, point multiplication and so on.
-For the convenience of evaluating the total computational cost, we let $T_H, T{AO}, T{PC}, T{PM}$ be the time cost of implementing a hash function, an addition operation, a modified Weil pairing and an elliptic curve point multiplication.
-As described in Section 3, the total computational cost in our group authentication scheme is $2T_H + 2T{PC} + T{PM} + 3T{AO}$ .
+For the convenience of evaluating the total computational cost, we let $T{\rm H}$, $T{\rm AO}$, $T{\rm PC}$, $T{\rm PM}$ be the time cost of implementing a hash function, an addition operation, a modified Weil pairing and an elliptic curve point multiplication.
+As described in Section 3, the total computational cost in our group authentication scheme is $2T{\rm H} + 2T{\rm PC} + T{\rm PM} + 3T{\rm AO}$.
 The comparison between our scheme and b-SPECS scheme is shown in TABLE 2.